DS-USAFA/PSSE-Solutions-Manual/docs/19-Hypothesis-Testing-with-Simulation-Solutions.md

 e.
 Determine the conclusion of the hypothesis test.

-Since p-value, 0.54, is high, larger than 0.05, we fail to reject the null hypothesis of yawning is not contagious.
+Since $p$-value, 0.54, is high, larger than 0.05, we fail to reject the null hypothesis of yawning is not contagious.
 The data do not provide convincing evidence that people are more likely to yawn if a person near them yawns.

 f.
 The traditional belief is that yawning is contagious -- one yawn can lead to another yawn, which might lead to another, and so on.
 In this exercise, there was the option of selecting a one-sided or two-sided test.
 Which would you recommend (or which did you choose)?
 Justify your answer in 1-3 sentences.